 The Truth About Hearing Aids

-With so many different hearing aids available today and so much information available online, it can be overwhelming and confusing to find the perfect hearing aid for you.
-Research is important, but the most important step is finding an experienced audiologist that you trust.
+Currently, it is estimated that 1 in 5 adults need hearing aids.
+For adults above the age of 55, this figure is probably closer to about 1 in 3.
+If you are unsure whether hearing aids are appropriate for you, the first thing you should do is meet with an audiologist.
 This person is responsible for guiding you to better hearing and reconnecting you with the world around you.
 The audiologist’s job is to find the perfect hearing aid based on your preferences, lifestyle, medical history, budget, and diagnostic exam results.

 Why is partnering with the right audiologist so important?

 Audiologists must have extensive education (Masters in Science and/or Doctorate of Audiology) and licensing to earn their credentials.
-This is important because a thorough hearing test is essential to properly diagnosing and treating an individual’s hearing loss.
+This is important because a thorough hearing test is essential to properly diagnose and treat an individual’s hearing loss.
 If the hearing test is subpar or incomplete, the hearing aid fitting can be a disaster.
-Improper amplification is when hearing aids are set too loud or too quiet causing poor sound quality.
+Improper amplification is when hearing aids are set too loud or too quiet, causing poor sound quality.
 This is the number one reason patients are dissatisfied with hearing aids.

 Three benefits to seeking help from an audiologist for hearing loss